Mattrofo/entrainement-exam/README.md

 # entrainement-exam

-The purpose of this repo is just to exercise myself with Github / versionning I did an entire CRUD + front
+The purpose of this repo is just to exercise myself with Github / versionning.
+I did an entire CRUD + front